What can you do to prepare for a psychometric test in Brisbane, Sydney or Melbourne?

 For more information on how an aptitude test in Sydney or Melbourne can assist your company to locate the best candidates for high level roles, call us at Urban Psychometrics on 07 3535 1220 or get in touch today.

-What is the difference between a cognitive ability test and personality test?
+What is the difference between a cognitive abilities test and personality test?

 At Urban Psychometrics in Brisbane, we are often asked about the difference between a cognitive ability test and a personality test.
 For employers, both of these tests are important, but they do have different fundamental rationales underpinning them and so are used for different reasons.